jacobdbt2100/dbt_Core-Setup/README.md

                              # If the repo was cloned, Git automatically sets the cloned URL as origin

 git push origin feature_1    # Push the local "feature_1" branch to the remote (origin)
+                             # If the repo was cloned and credentials already exist, Git will not prompt again
-                             # Git will prompt for a Personal Access Token once and then cache it
+                             # Git only prompts for a Personal Access Token when no valid credentials are available
-                             # If the token is revoked, Git will ask for a new one
+                             # If the token is revoked or expires, Git will request a new one

 # The pushed branch now appears on GitHub with a "Compare & pull request" option
 # You will see two branches: main and feature_1
 # Open a Pull Request by clicking "Compare & pull request"
 # Add a title (optional), add a description (optional), review changes (Unified or Split view)
-# Click "Create pull request" → "Merge pull request" → "Confirm merge" to accept the changes
+# Click "Create pull request" > "Merge pull request" > "Confirm merge" to accept the changes

 # The new file (or modification) is now merged into the main branch
 ```

 **Bonus: `Common dbt-git workflow`**